-As used in the Health Professional Loan Repayment Act [21-22D-1 NMSA 1978]:
+As used in the Health Professional Loan Repayment Act [this article]:

-B. "health professional" means a primary care physician, optometrist, podiatrist, physician's assistant, dentist, nurse, member of an allied health profession as defined in the Allied Health Student Loan for Service Act [21-22C-1 NMSA 1978] or a licensed or certified health professional as determined by the commission; and

-C. "loan" means a grant of money to defray the costs incidental to a health education, under a contract between the federal government or a commercial lender and a health professional, requiring either repayment of principal and interest or repayment in services.
+- A. "commission" means the commission on higher education; - B. "health professional" means a primary care physician, optometrist, podiatrist, physician's assistant, dentist, nurse, member of an allied health profession as defined in the Allied Health Student Loan for Service Act [21-22C-1 to 21-22C-10 NMSA 1978] or a licensed or certified health professional as determined by the commission; and - C. "loan" means a grant of money to defray the costs incidental to a health education, under a contract between the federal government or a commercial lender and a health professional, requiring either repayment of principal and interest or repayment in services.